waifu-motivator/waifu-motivator-plugin/README.md

 ## Motivation Events

-Your virtual companion has the ability to react to various events trigger by your IDE.
+Your new virtual companion has the ability to react to various events trigger by your IDE.
 As you build your code, they will present various visual notifications of their reactions.

 ### Starting Up